JoshuaGrams/tiny-qbn/doc/tutorial-2.md

 	<<range $month 4 "egg" 11>>\

-The range macro will divide a variable's range up into parts and define a variable if it's in a named range.
-This will set `_egg_month` if `$month` is 4 through 10, because the next range starts at exactly 11.
+Think of the range macro as defining a labeled number-line.
+You give it a variable to check, and then alternating strings and numbers.
+The numbers place ticks on the line, and the strings name the spaces between.
+So this will check `$month` and set `_egg_month` if it is 4 through 10 (because 11 is the beginning of the next range).

 ![Fairweather Farm passage](fairweather-2.png)